What 15 Bloggers Wish They Knew Before Starting A Blog

-When I first started my blog almost two years ago, I had no idea what I was getting myself into or where it would go.
+When I first started my blog, I had no idea what I was getting myself into or where it would go.
 Sound familiar?
 I feel like most of our blogging journeys likely started the exact same way.

 There is so much to know about this vast network we’re all a part of.
 While we all have our different methods of reaching our goals and our diverse views of what a successful career in the blogging industry looks like, there’s something to learn from each of us.

 I’m so excited to be sharing some advice from other members of the blogging community about what they wish they knew before starting a blog.
 If you’re a new blogger, my hope is that you’ll use these pieces of advice as a starting point after reading.
 Even for those of you who have been at this for some time, hopefully they will help you to gain some new perspectives!

 Also see: What 15 Bloggers Wish They Knew Before Starting a Blog (Part 2) and

 6 Reasons Why No One is Reading Your Blog

 The 3 things I wish I knew before starting a blog

 SEE 2 MORE THINGS I WISH I KNEW IN THIS POST!

 I wish I knew to have set aside savings for my first year of expenses

 Blogging is an investment, no matter which way you look at it.
 I spent roughly $3,000 throughout my first year blogging, which didn't include all of my new clothing purchases (side note: blogging increased my shopping addition ten-fold).
 Some of my expenses included the following: Monthly subscriptions to hosting + Adobe Lightroom, social media marketing materials such as a Tailwind + email marketing templates, photography materials + photographers, blogger giveaways and filing an LLC to name a few.